24 May 2023

 Your softwood weatherboard comes treated with XILIX GOLD 760 wood preservative.
 This water-based treatment is an effective insecticide product, working well against the wood-borer larvae of various beetle species.

-Stain as soon as possible with the colour of your choice to stop water penetration and to give an even colouring.
+Stain as soon as possible with the colour of your choice to stop water penetration and give an even colouring.
 If left unstained, the timber will weather unevenly and turn a patchy grey colour in appearance.
 Untreated boarding will also absorb moisture, leaving the inside face of the weatherboard damp during long periods of inclement weather.

 Fire-Retardant Softwood Weatherboard